ZJU-PL/lotus/docs/source/overview/architecture.rst

 3. Register with CLAM
 4. Add command-line option

-See :doc:`developer_guide` for detailed instructions.
+See :doc:`../developer/developer_guide` for detailed instructions.